-South Sudan Trip Cancellation Insurance for International Travellers - FAQs
+South Sudan Trip Cancellation Insurance for International Travelers - FAQs

 With trip cancellation insurance, all the costs of your cancelled trip or bookings could be taken care of by the insurance company and you would not have to pay for it, provided the reason for cancellation is covered in the policy.
 If the reason for cancellation is listed in the certificate wording, then you can get reimbursed for your prepaid, non-refundable expenses.

 Why buy trip cancellation insurance for South Sudan?

 South Sudan trip cancellation insurance can cover your expenses if, due to any covered reason, your trip to South Sudan is cut short or your bookings are cancelled by the service providers.